soundpress/nycadministrativecode/docs/c08/index.rst

    6. Section 520.30 of the criminal procedure law necessitates a delay.

 c.
-The department shall accept or facilitate the acceptance of cash bail payments for inmates in the custody of the department: (i) at any courthouse of the New York City Criminal Court, (ii) at any location within one half mile of any such courthouse during all operating hours of such courthouse and at least two hours subsequent to such courthouse's closing, or (iii) online.
+The department shall accept or facilitate the acceptance of cash bail payments for inmates in the custody of the department: (i) at any courthouse of the New York City Criminal Court, (ii) at any location within one half mile of any such courthouse during all operating hours of such courthouse and at least two hours subsequent to such courthouse's closing, or (iii) online.*

 d.
 For the purposes of subdivision b, the term "required time period" means five hours beginning on October 1, 2017, four hours beginning on April 1, 2018, and three hours beginning on October 1, 2018.

+e.
+1. No fee may be assessed on an online payment of bail, unless the chief administrator of the courts requires a party making a payment of bail to pay a reasonable administrative fee.*

+   2. No fee may be assessed on an in person payment of bail, unless the chief administrator of the courts requires a party making a payment of bail to pay a reasonable administrative fee.*

 (L.L.
 2017/123, 7/22/2017, eff.
-10/1/2017*)
+10/1/2017 and 1/22/2018*; Am.
+L.L.
+2019/089, 5/10/2019, eff.
+11/10/2019 and 8/10/2020*)

 * Editor's note: Pursuant to § 2 of L.L.
-2017/123, subsection c is effective 1/22/2018.
+2017/123, this section is effective 10/1/2017 except for subsection c, which is effective 1/22/2018.
+Pursuant to § 2 of L.L.
+2019/089, subsection e.1. is effective 11/10/2019 and subsection e.2. is effective 8/10/2020.